-- Ask your nurses to apply ice packs right after the birth.
-Using ice packs in the first 24 hours after birth decreases the swelling and helps with the pain.
+- Ask your nurse to apply ice packs right after the birth.
+Using ice packs in the first 24 hours after birth decreases the swelling and helps with pain.

-- Take medications like ibuprofen to relieve pain.
+- Take medication like ibuprofen to relieve pain.

-You can do many other things to help speed up the healing process.
-These include:
+You can do many other things to help speed up the healing process, such as:

 - Use sitz baths (sit in water that covers your vulvar area) a few times a day.
-Wait until 24 hours after you have given birth to take a bath.
-You can buy tubs in any drug store that will fit on the rim of the toilet, and you can sit in these instead of climbing into the bathtub if you prefer.
+Wait until 24 hours after you have given birth to take a sitz bath as well.
+You can buy tubs in any drug store that will fit on the rim of the toilet.
+If you prefer, you can sit in this kind of tub instead of climbing into the bathtub.

-- Change your pads every 2 - 4 hours.
+- Change your pads every 2 to 4 hours.

 - Keep the area around the stitches clean and dry.
 Pat the area dry with a clean towel after you bathe.

-- After you urinate (pass water) or have a bowel movement, wipe from front to back.
-Spray warm water over the area and pat dry with a clean towel or baby wipe.
+- After you urinate or have a bowel movement, spray warm water over the area and pat dry with a clean towel or baby wipe.
 Do not use toilet paper.

 Take stool softeners and drink lots of water.
-This will prevent constipation (not being able to move your bowels).
+This will prevent constipation.
 Eating lots of fiber will also help.
 Your doctor can suggest foods with plenty of fiber.

 Do Kegel exercises.
 Squeeze the muscles that you use to hold in urine for 5 minutes.
-Do this 10 times each day throughout the day.
+Do this 10 times a day throughout the day.